Skip Global navigation and goto content

 Environmental Health Services

 Public swimming pools, spas, interactive water features, wading pools, and special purpose pools are permitted annually and inspected to reduce the transmission of waterborne illness and injuries to patrons.
 Routine inspections are conducted to ensure compliance with state standards.
-Bathing places are monitored for water quality.

-A public swimming pool or public pool shall mean a conventional pool, spa-type pool, wading pool, special purpose pool, or water recreation attraction, to which admission may be gained with or without payment of a fee and includes, but is not limited to, pools operated by or serving: camps, churches, cities, counties, day care centers, group home facilities for eight or more clients, health spas, institutions, parks, state agencies, schools, subdivisions, or the cooperative living-type projects of five or more living units, such as apartments, boardinghouses, hotels, mobile home parks, motels, recreational vehicle parks, and townhouses.
+A public swimming pool or public pool shall mean a conventional pool, spa-type pool, wading pool, special purpose pool, or water recreation attraction, to which admission may be gained with or without payment of a fee and includes, but is not limited to, pools operated by or serving: camps, churches, cities, counties, day care centers, group home facilities for eight or more clients, health spas, institutions, parks, state agencies, schools, private home subdivisions, or the cooperative living-type projects of five or more living units, such as apartments, boardinghouses, hotels, mobile home parks, motels, recreational vehicle parks, HOAs, and townhouses.

 Epsom Salt Float Tanks

 A floatation tank offered for public use at any location is a public pool under this definition.
 This device is therefore under the jurisdiction of and regulated by the DOH.
-The detailed criteria for equipment, design, water quality, and operation is established in the state’s public pool rules, Chapter 64E-9, Florida Administrative Code, and the Florida Building Code Section 454.1.
+The detailed criteria for equipment, design, water quality, and operation are established in the state’s public pool rules, Chapter 64E-9, Florida Administrative Code, and the Florida Building Code Section 454.1.
 For more information visit https://www.floridahealth.gov/environmental-health/swimming-pools/index.html.

 The U.S. Consumer Product and Safety Commission's (CPSC) website http://www.poolsafely.gov provides important information about the Federal Virginia Graeme Baker Act - a 2009 federal law passed to prevent pool entrapments and drowning.
+By law, all public pools and spas (which includes hotels, motels, and apartment complexes) are required to be equipped with an anti-entrapment system or device that complies with American Society of Mechanical.

 ADA